doctorfree/nvim-lazyman/README.md

 ## Features

-The primary feature of the `nvim-Lazyman` Neovim configuration is the inclusion of the `lazyman` command to easily install, initialize, manage, and explore multiple Neovim configurations.
-See the [Usage](#usage) section below for details on how to use the `lazyman` command.
+- `lazyman` command to easily install, initialize, manage, and explore multiple Neovim configurations
+- support for Lazy, Packer, and vim-plug plugin managers
+- automated installation of dependencies, tools, language servers, and Neovim nightly
+- richly configured `nvim-Lazyman` Neovim configuration
+- interactive menu interface for ease of management
+- vimdoc help for `nvim-Lazyman` with `:h nvim-Lazyman`

+See the [Usage](#usage) section below for details on `lazyman` command usage.

 ### General ⚙️